LotusLotus

 "Indeed, World-Honored One."

-At that time the Buddha told the Venerable Subhūti, "You should not pronounce prajñā-pāramitā to those who adhere to the view of dualism."
+Then the Buddha told the venerable Subhūti, “You should not pronounce prajñā-pāramitā to those who adhere to the view of dualism.”

 Subhūti said to the Buddha, "No, indeed, World-Honored One, as the Buddha says."

-The Buddha said, "Indeed, Subhūti, giving without being attached [to the giver, the recipient, or the object given] is called bodhi."
+The Buddha said, “Indeed, Subhūti, giving alms without being attached [to the almsgiver, the recipient, or the alms given] is called bodhi.”

 Subhūti said, "Indeed, World-Honored One."